 How Big Does Aloe Vera Grow?

-Unlike other succulents, Aloe grow very fast.
+Unlike other succulents, Aloe grows very fast.
 New leaves appear every month, meaning the plant can get considerably huge.

-In ordinary situations, indoor Aloe Veras can grow as much as 12 to 24 inches (30 to 61 centimeters) in height.
+In ordinary situations, indoor Aloe Veras can grow as much as 12 to 24 inches (30 to 61 cm) in height.

 The best part about adorning your living space and balcony with Aloe Vera is that it is hard to kill them and requires low maintenance.